greenido/hackdaymanifesto.github.com/index.markdown

 page on a wiki.
 Several Hackday bespoke applications exist, too.
 Plan for that resource to stay around as a historical record of what was built.

+(!)
+If you want to have good demos - give developers the option to form a group and work on their ideas before the offical starting time.
+This is a bit of 'cheating' but in a good way.

 ### Time limit

 Each demo should be given a fixed time limit, standard times are 60, 90, 180,